Applying for a reduced earning capacity pension

 - substitute periods,

-- Periods from pension rights equalization and pension splitting between spouses,
+- periods resulting from pension rights equalization and pension splitting between spouses,

-- Periods of marginal employment with contributions paid by the employer, and
+- periods of marginal employment with employer-paid contributions, and

-- supplements to remuneration points for remuneration from minor employment exempt from compulsory insurance.
+- bonuses to earnings points for wages from marginal employment exempt from mandatory insurance.

 -